XLSForm/xlsform.github.io/_sections/home-english.md

 | ========= | ========== | =================================== | =============================================== |
 | survey    |            |                                     |                                                 |

-Once you have loaded .csv data into a survey field using the **pulldata()** function, you can reference that field in later relevance conditions, constraints, and labels, just as you would reference any other field that was filled in by the user.
+Once you have loaded the .csv data into a survey field using the pulldata() function, you can reference that field later in relevance conditions, constraints, and labels, just as you would reference any other field that was filled in by the user.

 Click on the link to see an example of a [pre-loading sample form ](https://docs.google.com/spreadsheets/d/1evieF8RW8CMlhbhksgfikXAYvK6uXh3DS5c50ejTSEw/edit?usp=sharing) and  the .csv file used with form can be found [here](https://docs.google.com/spreadsheets/d/1gprb7ocTYlT_seOBFY5CuoxyodcXwWOuVxmp38OX1dE/edit?usp=sharing)